Tom Brady: 'I don't agree' with assessment he's NFL's greatest quarterback ever

 And in a new story, ESPN writer Ian O’Connor asserts Brady’s last athletic challenge is to overtake Michael Jordan as the greatest athlete in major team sports (those of us at Shutdown Corner think Bill Russell and Wayne Gretzky would like to have a word).

-Brady, who rarely gives interviews outside of his regular team requirements, spoke with O’Connor for 45 minutes, and touched on a variety of topics, including one of the questions Brady discusses most – how long he’ll play – as well as his admiration of Jordan and reaction to his jersey being stolen (and the man who stole it).
+Brady, who rarely gives interviews outside of his regular team requirements, spoke with O’Connor for 45 minutes, and touched on a variety of topics, including one of the questions Brady discusses most – how long he’ll play – as well as his admiration of Jordan, his belief that he’s not better than childhood idol Joe Montana, and thoughts on the man who stole his Super Bowl jerseys.

 Like many athletes and even non-athletes of his generation, Brady loved watching Jordan, who led the Chicago Bulls to six NBA titles in the 1990s.